rustwasm/gloo/rfcs/002-mid-level-raf-api.md

 The initial commit of this RFC uses the code verbatim from [dominator](https://github.com/Pauan/rust-dominator/) (with permission from the author)

-The wasm-bindgen guide proposes [another approach](https://rustwasm.github.io/wasm-bindgen/examples/request-animation-frame.html) which is similar in spirit but less gloo-like.
-Specifically, adapting this into a generic API that supports cancellation would likely require that the user call a `cancel()` function explicitly, rather than the RAII style proposed here.
+The wasm-bindgen guide proposes [another approach](https://rustwasm.github.io/wasm-bindgen/examples/request-animation-frame.html) which is similar in spirit.
+However, adapting this into a generic API that supports cancellation would likely require that the user call a `cancel()` function explicitly, rather than the RAII style proposed here.